 The MSc Applied Sport Psychology programme has a Professional Advisory Group that meets annually to continue the development of this programme, to ensure contemporary, relevant academic and applied research and practice.
+Members of the PAG are Alumni, Current students, Fellow academics, Applied sport psychologists, and Industry experts from the BPS and BASES SEPAR.
 The Professional Advisory Group is formulated by a wealth of expertise in both applied and professional practice, and academic rigour.
+Please see MSc applied sport psychology PAG document.